-Effects of the levonorgestrel-releasing intrauterine system on proliferation and apoptosis in the endometrium
+Effects of the levonorgestrel-releasing intrauterine system on proliferation and apoptosis in the endometrium (PDF)

 Maruo,Takeshi; Laoag-Fernandez,Jovelle B.; Pakarinen,Paivi; Murakoshi,H.; Spitz,Irving M.; Johansson,Elof D.B.